jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 The use of adjectives represents lazy writing.
 They're fine (and in many cases, preferable) for colloquial spoken dialogue, but writing gives you a chance to be precise and measured.

+## 16) Get a writing instructor/coach

+No matter how much natural talent you have, there is always more to learn and there are things you don't know that you don'tknow.
+A good writing coach can help you improve the abilities your current skills, navigate you around obstacles, and bring out the best in your craft.

+You may not always enjoy their feedback, but that's usually a sign that you need it.
+And remember, the feedback doesn't have to come from a coach, in the purest sense of the word.

+Nothing improved my writing faster than getting feedback on it.
+Whether that feedback came from an editor or a group, I've written tons of content and I still dread getting my content back with marks and suggestions on it.
+But nothing has made me a better writer quite like someone spotting run on sentences, poorly formed arguments, or when I use the same words repeatedly.&nbsp;

 ## A recap of 15 simple tips to write your best content:

 1. Have something to say